tobyzerner/json-api-php/README.md

 }
 ```

-An instantiated resource object can then be added to the JSON-API document:
+A JSON-API document can then be created from an instantiated resource:

 ```php
 $resource = new PostResource($post);